BIO 101 GENERAL BIOLOGY I (2 UNITS)

 Geometrical Optics: law of reflection and refraction; Location of images: Plane and curved mirrors; Converging and diverging thin lenses; Thick lenses; Lens defects; Aberrations; The eye; Optical instruments.
 Simple Harmonic motion; Wave motion and wave types; Dispersion; Production of sound in strings and pipes resonance, applications; Simple description of diffraction and interference, applications to both light and sound waves; Polarization of transverse waves.

-PHY 191: INTRODUCTORY PHYSICS LABORRATORY I (1 UNITS)
+PHY 191: INTRODUCTORY PHYSICS LABORATORY I (1 UNIT)

-PHY 192: INTRODUCTORY PRACTICAL PHYSICS II (1 UNITS)
+PHY 192: INTRODUCTORY PRACTICAL PHYSICS II (1 UNIT)

 Refraction through the glass block; Image formed by a concave mirror; Determination of the focal length of the convex mirror; Refraction through the triangular prism; Determination of the focal length of a converging lens and the refractive index of groundnut; Determination of resistance of resistors in series and in parallel in simple circuits; Determination of internal resistance of a dry cell using a potentiometer; To compare the E.M.F. of cells using potentiometer; Determine the unknown resistance of a resistor using Wheatstone Bridge; To determine the relationship between current through a Tungsten and a potential applied across it.